sisinflab/elliot/docs/source/guide/quick_start.rst

 a ratio of 20%.

 This experiment provides a hyperparameter optimization with a grid search strategy for an Item-KNN model.
-Indeed, it is seen that the possible values of neighbors are closed in squared brackets.
+Grid search is enabled via ``hyper_opt_alg: grid`` and discrete value lists.
 It indicates that two different models equipped with two different neighbors' values will be trained and compared to select the best configuration.
 Moreover, this configuration obliges Elliot to save the recommendation lists with at most 10 items per user as suggest by top\_k property.